 |On November 24, 1758, Josephus Clarte soldier in the Chasseurs de Fischer married at Merzhausen|

 On November 23, Soubise, considering that it was impossible to maintain his army at Kassel during winter, evacuated the town.
 He seized Giessen, throwing a garrison of 3,000 picked troops in this town.
 He also took possession of Friedberg in der Wetterau.
 Finally, he took his winter-quarters which extended from the mouth of the Lahn, along this river and the Main.
 Soubise established his headquarters at Hanau and his hospital at Marburg.
-At Giessen as well as in Friedberg, 400 peasant were requisitioned to repair the fortification.
+At Giessen as well as in Friedberg, 400 peasant were requisitioned to repair the fortifications.

 |Order of Battle|